milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

 To comply with legal requirements
 When and why we share your information with others

 When you use Shop or another Shopify app to make a purchase, we share your personal information with the specific merchant from whom you make the purchase.
+When you use Shop to log in or sign up to a merchant’s website or other offering, we share your personal information with the specific merchant to whose website or other offering you log in or sign up.
 We also rely on a number of service providers, including our subprocessors, to help us provide you with our services, which often requires us to share personal information.
 We also share your personal information with others:

 to prevent or investigate suspected fraud, threats to physical safety, illegal activity, or violations of a contract (like our Terms of Service) or our policies (like our Acceptable Use Policy)